Rabies Day Out

 (5:41 – 6:02)

 He directed Dial M for Murder in 1954.
-By 1960, Hitchcock had directed four films, often among the greatest.
-Rear Window in 1954, Vertigo in 1958, North by Northwest in 1959, and Psycho in 1960, and one I’m personally fond of is The Birds in 1963.
+And by 1960, Hitchcock had directed four films, often ranked among the greatest of all time.
+Rear Window in 1954, Vertigo in 1958, North by Northwest in 1959, and Psycho in 1960, and one that I’m personally fond of is The Birds in 1963.

 (6:03 – 6:11)